 - While this is melting, put your biscuits into a plastic sandwich or freezer bag and give them a bash.
 You don’t want crumbs here, you need big chunks of biscuit so really having them in quarters is small enough.
 A few crumbs are fine to blend into the chocolate.

-- Stir in the broken biscuits and combine everything well together, make sure all the biscuits are coated with the chocolate.
+- Pour half of the chocolate mix into the broken biscuits and combine everything well together, make sure all the biscuits are coated with the chocolate.
+Then add most of the remaining chocolate and mix again.
+Adding it in stages makes it easier to combine.

 - Spread the mixture into the prepared tin and push it down with the back of a spoon to level it off.
-Pop it in the fridge for at least 4 hours to allow it to set before cutting into acceptably small pieces.
+Use the remaining chocolate to spread on the top to get an even layer.
+Pop it in the fridge for at least 4 hours, preferably overnight, to allow it to set before cutting into acceptably small pieces.